weaddquality/java-addq-notifysales/README.md

 # Notifysales App
-App for notification to allocation responsible when assignmentResponse is about to end.
+App for notification to allocation responsible when assignment is about to end.
-Scheduler set to poll for assignmentResponses ending within a configurable number of weeks and posting to a slack channel.
+Scheduler set to poll for assignment ending within a configurable number of weeks and posting to a slack channel.
 Now set to check for ending within today and 8 weeks ahead.
 A scheduled task resets sent data which will mean notification will be resent if criteria is still valid.
 >Polling and post interval is also configurable in code.
 >The person responsible for allocation per team has to be configured in service.
->Notified ending assignmentResponses and data not complete is stored in a SQL DB.
+>Notified ending assignment and data not complete is stored in a SQL DB.
 >Resets (is emptied) thursday at 9 am every week by default.
 ### Slack setup
 Slack integration is done by adding the web hook URL for the Slack application